StoneFin/ProcessLauncher/readme.md

 See ProcessLauncherConfig.xml for an example configuration.
 The configuration file must be either next to the executable, or provided as the first argument in the form of a full path.

-We made this app specifically to use in a Citrix publiched application environment.
+We made this app specifically to use in a Citrix published application environment.

 SIDE NOTE: When you specify a "parent" app, it now watches for children that app launches and treats them all like "parent" apps.
 This takes care of situations where we actually specify a launcher app of some sort that kicks off what you really want and then exits.